 All over the cosmetics world, indie beauty is on everyone’s lips.
 Not only the makeup but also the concept.
 Surprisingly, despite their worldwide success, these brands have not made their way through China yet.
 Why?
 It is due to several internal and external factors that prevent them from entering.
 You will discover that the moment you understand the Chinese culture, there is always an opportunity to seize.
-When indie beauty brands will notice it, they could actually dominate the market.
+When indie beauty brands will notice it, they could actually dominate the Chinese beauty market.

-Understand the Indie Beauty Ecosystem from China
+Understand the Indie Beauty Ecosystem in China

-In the West, these independent brands master the following keys success factors: ownership, lifestyle, and community.
+In the West, these independent brands master the following key success factors: ownership, lifestyle, and community.
 They understand their target very well and can easily sell in their home market.
 But what happens when they try to enter China?

 Current Indie Beauty Brands in China vs. Worldwide

 A simple definition of an indie brand is an independent brand with a lifestyle and a community on its own.
-In a word, it describes emerging brands compared to luxury well-established beauty brands like Dior, Estée Lauder or Guerlain.
+In a word, it describes emerging brands compared to luxury well-established beauty brands like Dior, Estée Lauder, or Guerlain.
 These legacy brands are often created by a celebrity (like Rihanna with Fenty Beauty and Selena Gomez with Rare Beauty) or a beauty expert.
 The founder often gets access to a strong community and qualitative insights from its followers.